BatoolMM/R-markdown/_episodes/07-applying-citations-bibliography-styles.md

 > ## Challenge 7.3: Adding multiple citations
 >
 > Now it is your turn!
 Locate in the document the note `[citation exercise 2]`.
-Remove it and include a citation to Baker (2016) and Freedman, Venugopalan and Wisman&#39;s (2017) studies.
+Remove it and include a citation to Baker (2016) and Freedman, Venugopalan and Wisman's (2017) studies.
 >> ## Solution
 > `[@baker\_1500\_2016; @freedman\_reproducibility2020\_2017]`
 > The output you will get in Chicago style will be: `(Barker, 2016; Freedman, Venugopalan and Wisman, 2017)`